 Here’s something I bet most people don’t notice about 2%, 1% and skim milk.
 The ingredients.
 They have vitamin A added.
 I have no idea where they get the vitamin A and my understanding is vitamin A is a fat soluble vitamin so to me it would seem you need some fat to absorb it.

 There are sometimes that a lighter milk is useful with cooking.
 For example making instant chocolate pudding.
-It actually tastes more chocolatey and what I’ve done since I don’t use skim milk is to use a combination of whole milk and water.
-Want to know how much water I add?
-Read this A lighter and lower calorie whole milk
+It actually has a stronger chocolate taste.
+I still usually use whole milk but I use this: A lighter and lower calorie whole milk